 Iowa 2, Ohio State 1 Sunday, Sept.
 30, 2012

-Tracey Griesbaum enters her 14th season as head coach at the University of Iowa in 2013.
+Tracey Griesbaum completed her 14th season as head coach at the University of Iowa in 2013.
 She has led the Hawkeyes to three Big Ten Tournament Championships (2006, 2007, 2008), one regular season Big Ten Championship, six NCAA Tournament appearances and the 2008 NCAA Final Four.